shat700/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning for Bank Marketing Dataset

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we deploy a model, consume endpoints to interact with the deployed model in Azure ML Studio and perform pipeline automation to improve machine learning operations.
+In this project, we perform AutoML on the dataset, deploy the best model obtained from AutoML as a RESTful webservice, consume endpoints to interact with the deployed model in Azure ML Studio and perform pipeline automation to improve machine learning operations.

 ## Architectural Diagram
 ![Architecture](Architecture.png)